 - Player B: All good, let’s drop into ranked.

-4. WSP meaning in Group Chats
+4. Group Chats

 A quick way to address everyone in a group without being too formal.